cmjt/examples/Ecography_ESD.md

 However, if readers do wish to access the data please contact [Andrea Soriano Redondo](A.Soriano-Redondo@exeter.ac.uk).

-The refered to below is a data frame of 65676 rows and 20 columns.
+The referred to below is a data frame of 65676 rows and 20 columns.
 Each row corresponds to an observation, and the columns picked out for the analysis correspond to the latitude and longitude of wetland locations, sum of breeding crane pairs on each wetland, wetland density, wetland